hubmapconsortium/member-ui/README.md

 ## Deployment

 For deployment on remote VM, we'll use Nignx to serve this Python program via uWSGI server.

-First copy the `nginx/conf.d/member-ui.conf` to `/etc/nginx/conf.d`, then start the program:
+Follow the above instructions to install the dependencies under the virtualenv `/opt/hubmap/member-ui/venv-member-ui` and add the `app.cfg` under `instance`.
+Then copy the `nginx/conf.d/member-ui.conf` to `/etc/nginx/conf.d`, and start the program:

 ```
-uwsgi --ini /opt/hubmap/member-ui/uwsgi.ini
+uwsgi --ini /opt/hubmap/member-ui/uwsgi.ini -H /opt/hubmap/member-ui/venv-member-ui/
 ```